GDSC-Solution-Challenge-Hanyang/sweater-backend/README.md

-# Google Developer Student Clubs (Hanyang University) 2023 Solution Challenge
+## Google Developer Student Clubs - Hanyang University | 2023 Solution Challenge
 - **a mentor-mentee app for youths discharged from orphanages to build a solution to a local problem in accordance with the UN 17 Sustainable Development Goal**
 - **Leveraged agile development with daily scrums and a 2-week sprint to efficiently deliver high-quality software, fostering collaboration within the team**